rsa17826/vex-plus-plus/readme.md

   - **settings**:
     - **color**

-- **nowj**: prevents the player from walljumping, wallsliding, and wall hanging when in contact with the player
+- **noWJ**: prevents the player from walljumping, wallsliding, and wall hanging when in contact with the player

   - rotatable
   - scalable